jjzazuet/aws-cheatsheets/DVA-C01-x-ray.md

 ## Components

-- Uses traces as the main unit of work.
+- Uses segments as the main unit of work.
+For HTTP, it has:
+  - Host
+  - Request
+  - Response
-  - Uses segments and subsegments.
+  - Start, end time, and subsegments.
+  - Errors, faults and exceptions.
+- Segments can have subsegments.
+  - Subsegments are defined for services which do not emit segment data.
+- Segments get grouped into Traces.
 - Segments connect to form a service graph.
   - Provides visual representation of an application.
   - Connection occurs via a common trace id amongst traces.
   - JSON document, visualized in the console.

-## Sampling

-- Uses a sampling algorith.
-  - By default, trace first request each second, then 5% of additional requests.
-  - Trace sampling rate is configurable.

 ## Filter expressions